moobastresh/getting-and-cleaning-data-project/README.md

 Finally I compute the average of each feature for each subject and each activity label.
 It generates a file "tidy_data.txt" as an output.

-The "CodeBook.md" explain the variables of tidy_data, and how they are generated.
+The "CodeBook.md" explains the variables of tidy_data, and how they are generated.